A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose \texttt{FedSim}, a novel VFL framework based on similarities to overcome the drawback of the existing VFL approaches. \texttt{FedSim} boosts the performance of VFL by directly utilizing the similarities calculated in PPRL and skipping the classification process.
-We also theoretically analyze the additional privacy risk introduced by sharing similarities and provide a bound for the attacker's success rate.
-In our experiment, \texttt{FedSim} consistently outperforms other baselines.
+In this paper, we propose FedSim, a novel VFL framework based on similarities to boost the performance of VFL by directly utilizing the similarities calculated in PPRL and skipping the classification process.
+We also theoretically analyze the additional privacy risk introduced by sharing similarities and provide a bound for the success rate of an intuitive attack.
+In our experiment, FedSim consistently outperforms all the baselines.